 Generally, anyone conducting business in the City is required to obtain a business license.
 Please contact the Business License Division for more information.

 Allowable home-based businesses are required to file a Home Occupation Permit application and a Business License application.
 A home occupation permit allows for business-related activities deemed to cause minimal impact(s) on neighboring parcels.

 Standards for temporary and permanent signs are located in SMC Section 16.76

-Non-commercial events at which people celebrate personal occasions (such as birthdays, weddings, anniversaries, graduations, and similar events) are allowed on private property provided:
+Non-commercial events where people celebrate personal occasions (such as birthdays, weddings, anniversaries, graduations, and similar events) are allowed on private property provided:

 Please contact the Community Services Department Special Events information that include street closures, use of parks, and/or public property.

-The Planning Commission meets the second Thursday of every month at 6:00 p.m. in the Council Chambers at City Hall.
-(Schedule is subject to change.)
+The Planning Commission meets the second Thursday of every month at 6:00 p.m. in the Council Chamber at City Hall.
+The meeting schedule is subject to change.
 See Online Meetings for the most current information, including upcoming agendas and meeting archives, or contact Planning staff for more information.

 Contact the San Joaquin County Assessor's Office for property ownership and tax information.
 (See External Links below.)

 Design Review procedures and Citywide Design Guidelines encourage development throughout the City that is compatible and harmonious with the design and use of surrounding properties and the City in general.
 Design Review Districts secure and maintain orderly and harmonious construction of buildings, signs, and other structures in designated areas of the City.